 Women have been shaving in the bath for years.
 Will it work for men too?
 Well, mostly no. Some guys have large tubs or are small enough to fit well in their tub.
 In those cases, tub posture can help you get some of the more awkward parts of your body.
 The downside is that you will prove a little buoyant while you shave those parts, and that might make it hard to stabilize.

 In a lot of cases, tub posture is only going to complicate the process.
 If you're determined to learn this through experimentation, feel free.
 But, if you're looking for quick advice, we suggest that the tub is not the best place to shave pubes, as a general rule.

 What happens if you shave without lubricant?

 This is bad.
 The lubricant helps your razor maintain consistent contact with the skin.
-This helps you get an even shave, but it also helps prevent cuts.
-Without the lubricant, the blade will bounce against the skin (even if the bounces are very small).
+This enables you to get an even shave, but it also helps avoid cuts.
+Without the lubricant, the blade will bounce against the skin (even if the bounces are tiny).
 This creates a vibrating effect on the blade.
-That destroys even strokes and makes it so much easier to apply uneven pressure that will result in you bleeding.
+That destroys even strokes and makes it so much easier to apply uneven pressure resulting in your bleeding.

 Can you use soap to shave?

-Technically yes, but it’s better not to do this.
-What it boils down to is that your soap is a pretty good lubricant for your skin and shaving.
+Technically yes, but it's better not to do this.
+It boils down to that your soap is a pretty good lubricant for your skin and shaving.
 The lather works, and you can get a smooth shave going this route.
-The problem is that the soap is very bad for the razor blade.
-You’re going to churn through blades a lot faster if soap is your lube.
-The soap coats and damages the blade, and that’s bad.
+The problem is that the soap is terrible for the razor blade.
+You're going to churn through blades a lot faster if soap is your lube.
+The soap coats and damages the blade, and that isn't good.